Deltares-research/digitaltwin-waterway/README.md

 Source data for the network is available at https://www.vaarweginformatie.nl/.

+## Add a KPI
+- Go to notebooks/kpi/chart_generation.ipynb
+- Add and test a new KPI.
+Make a function that takes results as input and generates an echart as output
+- Add the function to server.py as a new url
+- Test the new api in postman
+- Add the new api call in the store, in the fetchKPI action
+- Add the new variable to the store using a mutation to the state
+- Map the state to the KPI component
+- Add the chart to the KPI component.

 ## Sharing and Access information

 CC BY-SA 4.0 license applies: https://creativecommons.org/licenses/by-sa/4.0/.